ben1156/front-end-Interview-Questions/README.md

 11. 21 quick questions that will trick you.
 12. How could you set a prefix before everything you log? for example, if you log('my message') it will log: "(app) my message"
 13. What will you see in the console for the following example?
-14. Look at the code below, you have a for loop if you have setTimeout inside it.
+14. Look at the code below, you will have a for loop if you have setTimeout inside it.
 If log the loop counter inside setTimeout, what will be logged?
 15. Look at the code below, I have a property in a object and I am creating a new object where I am setting it to a new value.
-If I delete that property what will i get if I try to access that property?
+If I delete that property what will I get if I try to access that property?
 16. Does JavaScript pass parameter by value or by reference?
 17. How could you implement cache to save calculation time for a recursive fibonacci function?
 18. How could you cache execution of any function?